input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 inefficiency.
 It also describes many useful refactors, which in many cases make the code easier to read and understand.
 As this is fully automatic, it saves effort on our part, and ensures consistency across the codebase without us having to think about it.
+At times, HLint may offer suggestions that no longer compile, especially in cases where compiler plugins (like Plutus) are involved: we allow disabling these suggestions in such cases, but only in a specific scope.

 ## Code formatting